 Plastic containers have a lot of positives.
 They are generally less expensive than glass containers, easier to purchase in a wide variety of sizes, and fairly indestructible if your child gets a hold of them.

-However, a lot of concerns have been raised about the types of plastics used to make baby food storage containers.
-Low-quality plastics can actually leach harmful toxins and chemicals into your food and body (source).
+However, many concerns have been raised about the types of plastics used to make baby food storage containers.
+Low-quality plastics can actually leach harmful toxins and chemicals into your food and your baby’s body (1).

-One of the reasons we like this set from Tovla is because their plastic containers are food-grade safe and BPA free.
+One of the reasons we like this set from Tovla is because their plastic containers are food-grade safe and free of BPA.
 If you are a health-conscious mom who wants the convenience of plastic without the fear, this set may be just the thing.

-We also love this set for moms who want to dispose of the plastic containers while they are on the go without breaking the bank; don’t worry, they are recyclable!
+This is the best set for on-the-go moms who may sometimes want to dispose of their baby food storage containers while they are out without breaking the bank.
+But don’t worry, they’re recyclable!